discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 <Card title="Hammer Skills">
 All of your Hammer skills are useful in some situation and all with the exception of <Skill name="Wind Storm"/> (Air 4) and <Skill name="Immutable Stone"/> (Earth 4) will be used for DPS.

-If you need to auto-attack to bridge the gap between skills, you'd ideally want to only do so in <Skill name="Earth Attunement"/> and partially <Skill name="Air Attunement"/>
+If you need to auto-attack to bridge the gap between skills, you'd ideally want to only do so in <Skill name="Earth Attunement"/> and partially <Skill name="Air Attunement"/>.

+Some of them bring nice extra utility, like:
+- <Skill name="Crashing Font"/> heals you for each enemy you hit with it.
+- <Skill name="Cleansing Typhoon"/> cleanses conditions from you.
+- <Skill name="Whirling Stones"/> blocks projectiles.

+This can sometimes be quite handy, however all of these skills are used in the rotation so you will not want to delay them too long usually.

 </Card>